 Louis Salvérius, who mostly signed his work Salvé, is known as the initial artist of the successful series 'Les Tuniques Bleues' in Spirou.
-After his military service, he began working at the art studio of the publishing house Dupuis in 1955.
-His first illustration was published in Risque-Tout, and since then, he provided countless realistic and humorous drawings for Spirou.
+He was born in Soignies and after fulfilling his military service, he began working at the art studio of the publishing house Dupuis in 1955, and remained employed there until 1970.
+His first illustrations were published in Risque-Tout, and since then, he provided countless realistic and humorous drawings for Spirou.

-In 1968, Salvérius started working with scriptwriter Raoul Cauvin.
-Together they created the popular series 'Les Tuniques Bleues', a comical series about the American cavalry during the American Civil War.
-Initially a series of short stories and gags, Salvé and Cauvin eventually made longer continuing stories, that were also published in albums by Dupuis.
-Unfortunately, Salvérius died after four albums, and never experienced the present-day success of the series.
-The artwork was taken over by Willy Lambil.
+In 1968, Salvérius began his collaboration with scriptwriter Raoul Cauvin.
+Together they created the popular series 'Les Tuniques Bleues', a comical series about the American cavalry during the American Civil War, that could fill the gap after Morris departed with his 'Lucky Luke' comic.
+Initially creating a series of short stories and gags, Salvé assumed a semi-realistic style for longer continuing stories, that were also published in book format by Dupuis from 1970.

 Unfortunately, Salvérius died while working on the fourth long story, and never experienced the present-day success of the series.
 The artwork of 'Les Tuniques Bleues' was taken over by Willy Lambil.
 The original short stories and gags by Salvérius and Cauvin from the late 1960s were collected in two books by Dupuis in 1984.